 Stand Up Paddle Boards for Kids

 Stand up paddle boarding is an excellent activity to do with your family, but most smaller paddlers will find it challenging to maneuver standard 10- to 11-foot vessels.
 Thankfully, manufacturers now make paddle boards specifically for kids.
 Most kids-specific boards prioritize stability above speed, and are 8 to 9 feet in length, around 4 inches in depth, and weigh under 20 pounds.
 Unless you’re a particularly intrepid family, kids boards are a great place to focus on affordability over serious build quality.
-Keeping price in mind, a few of our favorite models include the Retrospec Weekender Nano ($300) and the Thurso Surf Prodigy Junior ($350).
-If cost is your most important factor, it’s also worth considering the Roc SUP Co.
-Explorer, a stable, 10-foot board that’s only $230 at the time of publishing.
+Keeping price in mind, a few of our favorite models include the Retrospec Weekender Nano ($230) and the Thurso Surf Prodigy Junior ($449).
+If cost is your most important factor, it’s also worth considering the Roc Outdoors Explorer, a stable, 10-foot board that’s available for only $225 on Amazon at the time of publishing.

 Solid vs. Inflatable SUPs

 A major debate you’ll likely have when shopping for a stand up paddle board is whether you want a solid or inflatable construction.
-Solid boards (like the Pau Hana Malibu Classic 10'6") are usually made with an EPS foam core wrapped in fiberglass and epoxy (like a surfboard).
+Solid boards (like the Surftech Lido and Chameleon) are usually made with an EPS foam core wrapped in fiberglass and epoxy (like a surfboard).
 Less common materials include carbon fiber, plastic, and wood.
-The benefits to solid boards are clear: they have little to no give, are more efficient in the water (less drag), don’t require any set-up, and won’t pop.
-However, the obvious drawback is that hardboards don’t pack down, meaning you’ll need a roof rack or large truck bed for transport and ample storage space at home.
-In general, they’re slightly more expensive than inflatable models too, although costs are fairly comparable across the board.
+The benefits to solid boards are clear: They have little to no give, are more efficient in the water (less drag), don’t require any setup, and won’t pop.
+However, the obvious drawback is that hard boards don’t pack down, meaning you’ll need a roof rack or large truck bed for transport and ample storage space at home.
+In general, they’re slightly more expensive than inflatable models, too, although costs are fairly comparable across the board.

-While hardboards certainly have their place, inflatable designs have taken the market by storm for a few main reasons.
+While hard boards certainly have their place, inflatable designs have taken the market by storm for a few main reasons.
 Most obviously, they pack down into a reasonable size and fit into an accompanying backpack or roller bag, which frees up valuable storage space and makes them much easier to transport.
 Second, due to their construction, inflatable paddle boards provide a bit more stability on both flatwater and whitewater, and their soft feel and flat surface (unlike the tapered top of a solid board) make them ideal for recreational cruising and activities like yoga.
-Finally, inflatable SUPs are generally both more affordable and longer lasting than solid paddle boards.
+Finally, inflatable SUPs are generally both more affordable and longer-lasting than solid paddle boards.
+For these reasons, 14 out of the 16 picks above are inflatable designs.

-This article, including photos 1, 3-5, 8, 11, and 14-18 in the buying advice, was done in collaboration with Beth Price of Beth Price Photography.
-Visit Beth's website to check out her beautiful work documenting outdoor life in Northern Michigan.
+Editor's note: This article, including several photos in our Buying Advice, was done in collaboration with Beth Price of Beth Price Photography.
+Visit Beth's website to check out her beautiful work documenting outdoor life in northern Michigan.

 Back to Our Stand Up Paddle Board Picks Back to Our SUP Comparison Table